polyseam/platform-engineering/docs/dagger/README.md

 ### ✅ Validation of AI Agent Recommendations

-Below is a breakdown of each recommendation compared to our Terraform configuration.
+Below is a breakdown of each AI generated recommendation compared to our Terraform configuration.

 #### 🔒 `https_traffic_only_enabled = false`